PaKon – Network monitoring⚓︎

-PaKon utilizes Suricata - network threat detection engine.
-As part of Suricata, there is Intrusion Detection System (IDS), which is being used.
-Suricata does the hard work of analyzing raw network traffic and provides processed information (about flows, DNS requests and responses, HTTP, TLS details, etc.).
+PaKon utilizes Suricata – IDS/IPS solution.
+Part of Suricata is Deep Packet Inspection (DPI), which is being used.
+Suricata does the heavy lifting of analyzing raw network traffic and provides processed information (about flows, DNS requests and responses, HTTP, TLS details, etc.) to our system.

-PaKon collects this data from Suricata, puts different pieces of information together and stores them in an SQLite database (
+PaKon collects this data from Suricata, puts different pieces of information together, and stores them in an SQLite database (located at folder